BrightcoveOS/ios-player-samples/Freewheel/README.md

 To add the AdManager xcframework to the BasicFreeWheelPlayer sample project:

-1. cd to `ios-player-samples/FreeWheel/BasicFreeWheelPlayer-iOS/objc` or `ios-player-samples/FreeWheel/BasicFreeWheelPlayer-iOS/switf` and install the Brightcove Player CocoaPods by running the following from the command line.
+1. cd to `ios-player-samples/FreeWheel/BasicFreeWheelPlayer-iOS` and install the Brightcove Player CocoaPods by running the following from the command line.

 ```
 pod install